Debriefing

 Session 3 - 3 hours.
 Family Values and Future.
 (2 weeks or more after session 2) Includes activities to reflect on family growth, explore family values, and express hopes for the future together.

-$500 for two separate, 3 hour debriefing sessions.
+$500 for two separate, 3 hour debriefing sessions and activities with the whole family.

 Request Information